YatharthKumarSaxena/Digital-Logic-Designs-Logisim/Day-9/README.md

 ## 📁 Folder Structure

-This folder contains:
+This folder contains a total of **5 files**, including:

-- 🔁 `Sequence Generator.circ`
+- 🔁 `Sequence_Generator.circ`
-  > The main Logisim simulation file that includes:
+- ✅ The **Day-9 Folder** that includes the following 4 screenshots:
-  > - ✅ Master-Slave T Flip-Flop design
+  > - Master-Slave T Flip-Flop Design
-  > - ✅ 3-bit Binary Counter
+  > - 3-bit Binary Counter
-  > - ✅ 3x8 Decoder
+  > - 3x8 Decoder
-  > - ✅ Final Sequence Generator Circuit
+  > - Final Sequence Generator Circuit

-There are **no extra screenshots**, as everything is fully embedded and viewable in the `.circ` simulation.
+> 📝 Only the `.circ` file contains the **fully working simulation**.
+The screenshot is provided for overview/documentation only.

 ---